Impure-King/base-tensorwrap/README.md

 2. Also, using ``tensorwrap.Module`` is currently not recommended, since other superclasses offer more functionality and ease of use.

-3. Sometime, the JAX backend may give out and give an algorithmic error.
-Another high priority, though this one is hidden in the C++ api of JIT.

-4. The JIT compilation is currently double of TensorFlow's on big models.
-However, the speed up is immense.

-5. Graph execution is currently not available, which means that all exported models can only be deployed within a python environment.
+3. Graph execution is currently not available, which means that all exported models can only be deployed within a python environment.

 ### Installation

 The device installation of TensorWrap depends on its backend, being JAX.
-Thus, our normal install will be covering both the GPU and CPU installation.
+Thus, our normal install will be covering only the cpu version.
+For gpu version, please check [JAX](https://github.com/google/jax)'s documentation.

 ```bash
 pip install --upgrade pip